 The Field Practicum is graded based on multiple outcomes.
-Each student will be evaluated by their Field Instructor, Task Supervisor (If required), Field Liaison and other Agency or TAMU- Commerce Faculty as assigned to the student.
-The grading will also include seminar participation based on time spent signed in to BrightSpace, input from the Field Liaison, as well as timely submission of required paperwork.
-Each of the above required factors will be used to determine a letter grade for the student's performance during the semester.
-The final grade shall be determined by the Faculty Liaison.
+His or her Field Instructor, Task Supervisor (If required), or Field Liaison will evaluate each student and other Agency or TAMU- Commerce Faculty assigned to the student.
+The grading will also include seminar participation based on time spent signed in to BrightSpace, input from the Field Liaison, and timely submission of required paperwork.
+Each of the above-required factors will determine a letter grade for the student's performance during the semester.
+The Faculty Liaison shall determine the final grade.

-If the final field evaluation is lower than a "C", then the will fail the course.
+If the final field evaluation is lower than a "C," then they will fail the course.
 As well,

-\\\ Failure to complete the required 160 clock hours in the practicum setting automatically constitutes a failing grade. \\\
+Failure to complete the required 160 clock hours in the practicum setting automatically constitutes a failing grade.